Jeffreydne/social-network-api/README.md

 [Watch the screencastify video explaining how to use the app](https://XXXXXXXXXXXXXXXXXXXXX)

-This application allows a user to interact with the Mongo Database which stores information, related to a social networking site, locally.
+This application allows a user to interact with the Mongo Database to store, get, delete and modify information, that is related to a social networking site.
 The user will be able to do CRUD operations on 2 collections: users and thoughts.
-Users will also be able to create friends lists and to react to the thougts of their friends.
-Virtuals will be used to display the number of friends when a users are displayed, and to display the number of reactions per thought when thoughts are displayed.
+Users will also be able to create friends lists and to add reactions to the thoughts of their friends.
+Virtuals will be used to display the number of friends when user data is displayed, and to display the number of reactions per thought when thoughts are displayed.

 ---